fl-yu/CUT-RUNTools-2.0/docs/sc-DIRECTORY.md

-## Directory structure of input and output folders
+## The directory structure of input and output folders

-*A typical view of data structure for single-cell data analysis*
+*A typical view of the data structure for single-cell data analysis*

 ```